ligato/docs/docs/tutorials/06_plugin-lookup.md

 a := agent.NewAgent(agent.Plugins(p2, p1))
 ```

-The plugin order switch ensures that `HelloUniverse` is started before the `HelloWorld`.
+The plugin order switch ensures that the HelloUniverse plugin starts before the HelloWorld plugin.

 While this approach is useful for small agents, the disadvantage is that it becomes difficult to manage if there are several plugins with multi-level dependencies.
 This is especially true when a change in dependency occurs, thus making plugins difficult to update.

-Because of this, cn-Infra provides an automatic process which manages and re-orders dependencies.
+Because of this, cn-infra provides an automatic process which manages and reorders dependencies.
 This is referred to as plugin lookup.

 ### 3: Order dependencies using plugin lookup